build-trust/ockam-website/src/content/learn/how-to-guides/enrollment/index.md

 The enrollee processes the enrollment bundle to create a unique encrypted enrollment message.
 This message is sent to the service.

-The service will accept or reject the enrollment message.
+The service will either accept or reject the enrollment message.

+Once the service has accepted an enrollment message, the device is able to securely participate in the network amongst other enrolled devices.

 ---